syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/spreadsheet/formatting.md

 > The format code should use the default decimal separator (.) and group separator (,).

-The code below illustrates how culture-based format codes are mapped to their corresponding number format ID for the `German (de)` culture.
+The code below illustrates how culture-based format codes are mapped to their corresponding number format ID for the `German` culture.

 {% if page.publishingplatform == "aspnet-core" %}